Nyabsi/VRCAA/README.md

 # <img src="https://github.com/Nyabsi/vrcaa/assets/43046474/a90fb8bf-6017-410c-9def-93a8a43682cb" height="24" width="24"> VRChat Android Assistant

-> NOTE: VRCAA is still under development, you should report issues if you find them to our discord, or at [issue tracker](https://github.com/Nyabsi/VRCAA/issues)
+> NOTE: VRChat Android Assistant is still under development, you should report issues if you find them to our discord, or at [issue tracker](https://github.com/Nyabsi/VRCAA/issues)

 VRChat Android Assistant offers a convenient solution for managing your VRChat experience on the go.
 With this tool, users can efficiently handle profile customization, friend interactions, and stay informed about the latest events, all from their Android device, without relying on the VRChat game client.